renzhe00/learngit/readme.txt

-git is a version control system. -
+Git is a distributed version control system.